 In short, there is litle reason to go there.
 There are rumours of a plan to build a ski lift to carry tourists to the top, but there is no reason for tourists to stop off and make that journey when the Gower coastline is so close at hand: you’d have to hunt them down and drug them before they’d become amenable to being hoisted up to a 193m high waste land.

 On the other hand, it might prove an attractive, isolated location for a Welsh ISIS training camp, though the risks to young jihadis of the nearby dangerous Bon-y-Maen settlement would probably undermine the feasibility of even that.

 Not far from Kilvey Hill, though, is Crymlyn Bog, a designated Site of Special Scientific Interest of international significance.

 The plants in the bog are more typical of those in East Anglia some of them, such as slender cotton grass and lesser water plantain, quite rare and, in 2003, surveys identified the area as one of only three locations in the UK at which the fen raft spider is found.

 I’ve not seen them yet but Wikipedia describes the site as a haven for birds; predatory visitors like the hen harrier, buzzard, hobby and the occasional marsh harrier visit the site regularly.
-It also accvommodates a range of wetland birds like the bittern, water rail, sedge and reed warblers, bearded tit and grey heron.
-It’s currently closed (Covid) but there is a visitor centre in the bog which can provide more details.
+It also accommodates a range of wetland birds like the bittern, water rail, sedge and reed warblers, bearded tit and grey heron.
+It’s currently closed (Covid overkill) but there is a visitor centre in the bog which can provide more details.